Tips for More Miles from Your Vehicle

 Purchasing a vehicle can be a big investment so here are some tips to help you get the most out of your new ride!

 Read Your Owner’s Manual

-The first step in taking care of your vehicle is to learn when to schedule preventive maintenance.
-Your owner’s manual has all the information you need, including recommendations on how often to change the oil, fluids, belts and hoses, plus other parts necessary to keeping everything running smoothly.
-If you can’t find your manual, no worries!
+If you’re looking to take good care of your vehicle, the first step is to learn when to schedule preventive maintenance.
+Your owner’s manual has all the information you need, including recommendations on how often to change the oil, fluids, belts, hoses, and other vital parts to keep your ride running smoothly.
+And if you can’t find your manual, no worries!
 A quick online search will usually turn up the manual you need, as many manufacturers have them available for download.

 Change Your Oil Frequently